telekons/42nd-at-threadmill/README.md

 general layout of the former, and the fast metadata-based probing trick of the latter.

+We are aware of the table being very, very picky with hash functions (Abseil's table is like that too, but I don't think it's *that* bad), so you might want to hold off using this table in production still.

 See [A Fast Wait-Free Hash Table](https://www.youtube.com/watch?v=WYXgtXWejRM) and [Matt Kulukundis's "Designing a Fast, Efficient, Cache-friendly Hash Table,